EdMan1022/pipeline-stuff/README.md

 You can also just write top level code in a file, and groovy will execute it as a script (`/run-strategies/script-run-example.groovy`)

+## `/class-examples`
+Classes in groovy behave a lot like classes in Java, but with some elements of Python thrown in because why not.
+If methods or fields are declared without a `private` specification, they default to `public`.
+Fields with no visibility modifier are also converted into attributes, so that `getters` and `setters` don't have to be declared.

+Constructors are implemented very simply by declaring a method that shares the class' name.
+Instantiation is also very flexible in groovy (compared to Java).
+You can def an object using `instance = new Class(args)`, `instance = [args] as Class`, or even `Class instance = [args]`.